 In this guide, you will learn how to generate pre-signed URLs for Supabase Storage with Astro on Cloudflare Workers.
-You will go through the process of setting up a new Astro project, enabling server-side rendering using Cloudflare adapter, obtaining Supabase credentials and then creating functions to generate pre-signed URLs for retrieval and upload from Supabase Storage.
+You will go through the process of setting up a new Astro project, enabling server-side rendering using the Cloudflare adapter, obtaining Supabase credentials and then creating functions to generate pre-signed URLs for retrieval and upload from Supabase Storage.

 High Quality Starter Kits with built-in authentication flow (Auth.js), object uploads (AWS, Clouflare R2, Firebase Storage, Supabase Storage), integrated payments (Stripe, LemonSqueezy), email verification flow (Resend, Postmark, Sendgrid), and much more.
 Compatible with any database (Redis, Postgres, MongoDB, SQLite, Firestore).